leonvandenbeukel/Homemade-CNC/README.md

 ### Introduction

 This is the second version of my DIY homemade CNC.
 It's a complete redesign because of some issues that I had with the first one.
 The main issue with the first version was that the wooden Y axis was getting warped (by moisture I guess).
-Also the bearings were too small and the aluminium X rails were not strong enough to carry the weigth.
+Also the bearings were too small and the aluminium X rails were not strong enough to carry the weight.
 That's why I've switched over to use 20mm x 20mm square steel tubes for both Y- and X axis.

 ### YouTube video